Why Does Black Coffee Taste Bitter

 If your coffee tastes bland and bitter, you may have stored it for too long.

-Fresh coffee has a distinct taste and will release more flavors than coffee that’s been stored for several months.
+Fresh coffee has a distinct taste and releases more flavors than coffee stored for several months.

 If you don’t drink coffee regularly, buy less coffee so you don’t have to store it for too long.